REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **CDE** – Critical Data Element

 **CDM** – Common Domain Model.
 A standardised, machine-readable and machine-executable blueprint for how financial products are traded and managed across the transaction lifecycle.
 It is represented as a domain model and distributed in open source.

+**corpus** – The regulatory document that a reporting rule is based on.

+**data type** – A structured model object that defines: what information exists; how that information is organised; what constraints or validations apply.
+It’s the basic building block used to model reporting concepts such as events, trades, parties, reports and enriched information.

 **deep hash** – A hash value computed from all attributes of an object, including every nested or encapsulated attribute, recursively.
 Instead of hashing only the top‑level fields, a deep hash covers the entire object structure and incorporates every value into the final hash.